LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

 The *mergeArtifacts* directive (which is by default *false*) is set to *true* for merging the artefacts and combing artefacts generated under each task.

-The *uploadArtefacts* directive informs HyperTest to upload artefacts [files, reports, etc.] generated after task completion.
+The *uploadArtefacts* directive informs HyperExecute to upload artefacts [files, reports, etc.] generated after task completion.
 In the example, *path* consists of a regex for parsing the directory (i.e. *reports* that contains the test reports).

 ```yaml
 mergeArtifacts: true